arkonki/webmail2/README.md

 ### Step 3: Set Up the Database

 1. Make sure your PostgreSQL server is running.
 Create a new database and user for the application.
-2. Run the `schema.sql` script to create all necessary tables and functions.
-    ```bash
-    # Replace with your actual user and database name
-    psql -U your_user -d your_database -f server/schema.sql
-    ```
-    You will be prompted for your PostgreSQL user's password.
+2. A database schema is not provided in this repository, but the application expects tables for `User`, `Account`, `Folder`, `Email`, and `Attachment`.
+You will need to create these manually.
+The login process will automatically create default folders for a new user.

 ### Step 4: Run the Application